More pages ...

 04 January 2024

-Bad metaphors for Israel-Palestine
+Bad analogies for Israel-Palestine

 Crypto-fascist grifter Caitlin Johnstone analogizes the conflict in Israel-Palestine with a sandwich.